 You’re the one who creates the content that your students will study after subscribing to your course.
 Now it’s time to consider an engaging, productive, and time-worthy online course for your students.
 Remember that teaching is about leading your audience step by step through an idea.
 Defining an objective for each of your lessons in the outline may help you.

 Remember to add an introduction and a conclusion to your entire course, as well as in each lesson.
-Reiteration is a useful tool in the learning process.
+A reiteration is a useful tool in the learning process.
 Consider incorporating assignments and exercises into your course curriculum to improve the memorization of new information.
 It is suggested to begin with a theoretical lecture, provide some examples, and conclude with an assignment.

 4. Deliver the course content

 To make the content as engaging as possible, you must be aware of the many concepts of adult learning, learning preferences, and all of the different ways you can give it.
-You must balance visual, audio, and practical approaches to ensure that everyone is engaged and receives the best learning experience possible.
+You must balance visual, audio, and practical approaches to ensure everyone is engaged and receives the best learning experience possible.

 Creating an online course may be done with relatively inexpensive equipment as a home-based business model.
 You don’t need to be a video production pro to develop a high-quality course.
 After all, what matters most is the quality of instruction you deliver, and you can produce high-quality content even if you work from home.
 You have the option of filming yourself speaking to the camera, recording your screen while talking in the background, or doing both.
 Here are some websites that you can use to record your screen for free;